Posts selected fromManagement Blog - Engineering Blog - Investing Blog and other blogs - Management Training Program

 continue reading: Lean Consumption: the Customer’s Perspective - Box on Quality

 Dr. George Box is not as well known in the general management community as his ideas merit (in my biased opinion – photo of Bill Hunter and George Box).
 He is well know in the statistics field as one of the leading statistical minds.
-Box on Quality is an excellent book that gathers his essays from his 65th to 80th year. continue reading: Box on Quality - Innovation in Organizations
+Box on Quality is an excellent book that gathers his essays from his 65th to 80th year. continue reading: Box on Quality - The Quick Fix

 W. Edwards Deming